 Annular tears are treated symptomatically.
-No current therapy currently exists to treat an annular tear itself.
-With conservative therapy, most tears disappear through the body’s natural healing process.
-Annular tears may allow extrusion of the central contents of the vertebral disc yielding a herniated disc.
-Extruded disc contents may compress spinal nerve rootlets or the spinal cord.
-For many individuals, conservative treatments work very well in managing the symptoms of nerve compression caused by disc herniation.
+No therapy currently exists to cure or repair the annular tear itself.
+Through conservative treatment, most tears are repaired naturally through the body’s healing process.
+Occasionally, though, annular tears can allow for the extrusion of the central contents of the vertebral disc, leading to a herniated disc.
+Extruded disc contents can compress spinal nerve rootlets or the spinal cord itself.
+For many individuals, conservative treatments work very well in managing the symptoms of the nerve compression resulting from disc herniation.

 Causes of annular tears

-An annular tear is a fissure that develops in the outer wall of an intervertebral disc.
-Aging discs naturally lose water content and thin.
-They become brittle and deform over time as part of the natural aging process.
+An annular tear is a fissure that develops in the outer margin of an intervertebral disc.
+Aging discs naturally lose water content and become thinner over time.
+They also grow brittle and become deformed as part of the natural aging process.
 Also known as degenerative disc disease, this gradual degeneration of the disc is asymptomatic on its own.
-In fact, any individual likely has multiple small asymptomatic annular tears.
-Annular tears potentially allow extrusion of disc core material yielding disc herniation.
-When the gel-like inner material of the disc extrudes through the annular tear and places pressure on a spinal nerve, symptoms develop.
-This nerve compression is what causes the symptoms.
+In fact, most people likely have multiple small asymptomatic annular tears of which they are unaware.
+However, such tears allow for the possible extrusion of disc core material, also known as a disc herniation.
+When the gel-like inner material of the disc extrudes through the annular tear and exerts pressure on a spinal nerve, symptoms can develop as a result of this nerve compression.

-Nerve compression caused by an annular tear can result in multiple types of symptoms, but they often include:
+Nerve compression caused by an annular tear can result in multiple symptoms, which often include:

 - Chronic pain